In This Article

-A 2013 U.S. study found that young children who regularly take antibiotics are at a higher risk of becoming obese than children who take fewer drugs.
+According to Harvard Health, a 2018 study found that young children who regularly take antibiotics are at a higher risk of becoming obese than children who take fewer drugs.
 There have been several interesting studies done on antibiotics in relation to weight.
-One study done with mice found that those exposed to antibiotics gained twice as much weight as those mice on the same diet.
-Another study proved that antibiotics have a significant effect on the body's hunger hormone, called ghrelin.
+A 2014 study conducted on mice found that those exposed to antibiotics gained much more weight than other mice on the same diet.
+Another 2011 study proved that antibiotics have a significant effect on the body's hunger hormone, called ghrelin.
 It's secreted primarily in the lining of the stomach and sends signals to your brain to make you want to eat, and when your ghrelin levels are high, you tend to eat more, which leads to weight gain.

-Of course Susan's story is anecdotal, so to better understand how exactly antibiotics play a part in weight, we reached out to experts to get their take.
+Of course, Susan's story is anecdotal, so to better understand how exactly antibiotics may play a part in weight, we reached out to experts to get their take.

 Antibiotics Affect Gut Health